microsoft/Common-Design-Principles-for-a-Hub-and-Spoke-VNET-Archiecture/README.md

+***
+**DISCLAIMER**: This article has been deprecated and is no longer being updated.
+Please refer to the following article for the most up-to-date information: [ExpressRoute MSEE hairpin design considerations](https://techcommunity.microsoft.com/t5/azure-networking-blog/expressroute-msee-hairpin-design-considerations/ba-p/4101161)
+***

 # What is a VNet

 An Azure Virtual Network (VNet) is like a virtual routing and forwarding (VRF) instance in a traditional network.
 It provides a logical network building block to create your network infrastructure on Azure.
 It is virtual network isolation on the Azure cloud dedicated to your subscription.
 You use a VNet to build or create multiple subnets to support your CIDR design.
 IP Subnet (Think of a VLAN):  Provides full layer-3 semantics and partial layer-2 semantics (DHCP, ARP, no broadcast/multicast).
 You can optionally peer or connect VNets with other VNets as long as address ranges do not overlap.